wadewegner/wadewegner.github.com/_posts/2014-04-24-Announcing-the-Windows-Phone-8-Accelerators-for-Salesforce.md

 ---
 layout: post
-title: "Announcing the Windows Phone 8 Accelerators for Salesforce"
+title: "Announcing the Salesforce Accelerators for Windows Phone 8"
 description: "The accelerators for Windows Phone 8 make it easier to build new Windows Phone 8 apps using the Salesforce Toolkits for .NET"
 categories:
 - Salesforce